How do you know you've created a great piece of content? Pageviews? Social shares? A thumbs up from stakeholders?

-A demand-driven approach to content makes that possible—generating it as well as capturing demand for your products, services, and solutions.
+A demand generation-driven approach to content marketing makes that possible—generating leads as well as capturing demand for your products, services, and solutions.

-'This article explores a content marketing philosophy that will help you generate Sales-qualified leads (SQLs) while becoming a leading brand in your space.
+'This article explores a content marketing strategy and philosophy that will help you generate Sales-qualified leads (SQLs) while becoming a leading brand in your space.

-The Power of a Demand-Driven Content Marketing Strategy That Drives Qualified Conversions
+The Power of a Demand Generation Content Marketing Strategy: Driving Qualified Conversions

-I view the art of demand generation as having two pillars: creation and capture.
+I view the art of demand generation and content marketing as having two pillars: creation and capture.

 Although demand creation can be accelerated, it still takes time.
-If you're looking to generate SQLs, it's vital to diversify your "content marketing portfolio" with assets that also capture demand.
+If you're looking to gain SQLs, it's vital to diversify your "content marketing portfolio" with assets that also capture demand.